 What is the process for joining?

 Please call CBC’s intake line at (914) 385 1150 x1 or (212) 595 9559 x1 to schedule a 90-minute intake.
 The intake consists of 60 minutes of assessment with the young adult patient, and 30 minutes of orientation to the program for young adults and their parents.

 What can I hope to achieve after completing the program?

-Six weeks in the SAGE Summer Community will provide you with a large array of coping skills for emotion regulation problems.
+Six or nine weeks in the SAGE Summer Community will provide you with a large array of coping skills for emotion regulation problems.
 In our experience, learning skills are necessary but not sufficient for improving your mental health, so you should try to practice them in your daily life.If you need more support, consider speaking with a DBT therapist.

 What are the options for aftercare?

 Most SAGE Summer Community participants return to college or jobs without aftercare, or they continue with an individual therapist.
 If participants are interested in increased support, they may speak to Dr. Suzanne Davino about options for joining other SAGE programs.